apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 ([this includes Lucene version 6](http://lucene.apache.org/core/6_5_0/core/org/apache/lucene/codecs/lucene62/package-summary.html#Limitations)).
 If a larger index is needed, please use Apache Solr, which doesn't have this limit.

-### <a name="lucene-vs-property"></a>Lucene Index vs Property Index

-Lucene based index can be restricted to index only specific properties and in that case it is similar to [Property Index](query.html#property-index).
-However it differs from property index in following aspects

-1. Lucene index is Asynchronous - Lucene indexing is done asynchronously with a default interval of 5 secs.
-If there are lots of writes and those writes are related to what is being indexed then it might cause further delay.
-Compared to this the property index are always synchronous and upto date.

-    So if in your usecase you need the latest result then prefer _Property Indexes_ over _Lucene Index_.
-Oak 1.6 supports [Near Realtime Indexing](indexing.html#nrt-indexing) which reduce the lag considerably.
-With this you should be able to use lucene indexing for most cases

-2. Lucene index cannot enforce uniqueness constraint - By virtue of it being asynchronous it cannot enforce uniqueness constraint.

 ### <a name="examples"></a>Examples

 Have a look at [generating index definition](#generate-index-definition) for some tooling details